-- Familiarity and experience in high net worth divorce cases.
+- High net worth divorce experience.

-- Calculating alimony and child support for high income earners including business owners, real estate developers and corporate executives.
+- Calculating alimony and child support for high-income earners including business owners, real estate developers and corporate executives.

 - Negotiating and settling complex divorce cases in a cost-effective matter.

-Financial Issues: Post-Divorce and Unmarried Parents
+Financial Issues: Post-Divorce & Unmarried Parents

 - Establishing child support in cases involving unmarried parents.